omwei-org/omwei-eabc/docs/000-introduction.md

 onto the normative EABC requirements.

 Multiple independent architectures may conform to the same EABC specification.
+The reference profile, **EGA/SIF v1**, maps its Authorization Object (AO), Authorization Execution Envelope (AEE), and Execution Control Token (ECT) — which together realize the whitepaper's Authorization Artifact (ACT) — and its Commit Gate's Execution Attestation (EAtt) onto the requirements defined here.

 ---